 If you’re interested in the many ways to explain the Mandela Effect, Dr. Fred Alan Wolf is someone to listen to, as you’re looking for answers that might make sense to you.

 For me, the simplest answer is parallel realities, also called parallel universes.

 Sure, it’s not exactly Occam’s Razor (meaning: when you have a problem, choose the answer that makes the fewest assumptions), but it’s the best answer I’ve found, and it fits almost every field of paranormal research.

-Whether you agree with him or not, he offers some interesting observations that may be part of this puzzle.
+Whether you agree with Dr. Wolf or not, he offers some interesting observations that may be part of this puzzle.

-In this excerpt from a 2010 interview, he talks about reality and dreaming.
+In this excerpt from a 2010 interview, Dr. Wolf talks about reality and dreaming.
 Though his most relevant dream theories start at about the 6:36 point, to understand the concepts best, watch this entire YouTube video.

 And, to delve more deeply into the quantum theories related to this, see his early, simple thesis, Dreaming Universe Paper.

-In addition, the following book by Dr. Wolf is fairly old (1994), but I think it’s important to explore the history of an evolving theory, to more fully understand it.
-So, if you can find this book at your public library or snag a copy for a couple of dollars, it could be worthwhile… if you’re exploring the dream/reality connection from a quantum angle.
+In addition, the following books by Dr. Wolf are fairly old, but I think it’s important to explore the history of an evolving theory, to more fully understand it.
+So, if you can find any of these books at your public library or snag a copy for a couple of dollars, they could be worthwhile… if you’re exploring the dream/reality connection from a quantum angle.